andavael/FitSpace/README.md

 ## <a id = "proj_sdg"> 🏋️‍♂️ Alignment with SGD </a>

-The **Fitness Development Center (FDC) Reservation Portal** contributes to the United Nations' Sustainable Development Goals (SDGs) by promoting physical well-being and economic growth through the following SDGs:
+The **Fitness Development Center (FDC) Reservation Portal** contributes to the United Nations' Sustainable Development Goals (SDGs) by promoting physical well-being and quality education through the following SDGs:

 ### SDGs Fullfilled
 1. **SDG 4: Quality Education**